-There are certain professional catchwords used in AEC offices, production facilities, and on sites.
-While they are supposed to get your cognitive problem-solving gears to start turning, they instead make you want to roll your eyes and go do something useful whenever you hear one of them.
+Certain buzzwords used in AEC offices, production facilities, and on site are supposed to hype up your cognitive problem-solving gears.
+Instead, they make you want to roll your eyes and go do something useful upon hearing them.

-One such word is efficiency – a word so overused that the only purpose it has left is to show how serious you are about the matter at hand.
-Still, we should try to rehabilitate and recapture its objective meaning because, let’s face it, efficient is one thing AEC professionals can agree that the design process should be.
+One such word is efficiency – a word so overused that the only purpose it has left is to show how serious you are about whatever it is you want to make efficient.
+Still, though, let’s try to recapture its objective meaning.
+Because, let’s face it, efficient is one thing AEC professionals can agree on that the design process should be.

-1. Defining, developing & implementing standards & conventions compliant with current BIM mandate
+Defining, developing and implementing standards and conventions compliant with BIM mandate

 Offices of any size should keep up with the bare minimum of general housekeeping: define and develop company-specific standards and drawing conventions.
 These should become a pool of information available to everyone involved in project delivery and administration and should ideally be kept on the intranet or accessible on the LAN server.
 A first step towards efficient (there’s that word again) practice is to have common knowledge of how projects are run and what information levels should be maintained at a given project phase.